 How Long Does THC Stay in Breastmilk?

 Clinical studies remain scant to date, with few subjects tested in most analyses.
 One study found that the amount of THC in pumped breast milk varied, with researchers concluding that an average infant dose amounted to 8 micrograms per kilogram of THC consumed daily.1

 Another 2018 study conducted by UC San Diego seems to support these findings.
 The study analyzed breast milk samples from 54 women between 2014 and 2017.
 Researchers noted that THC levels were “highly variable” in subjects.
 The examination found that 63% of breast milk samples contained detectable amounts of THC for up to six days.
-The average concentration in the analysis found 9.47 nanograms of THC per milliliter of breast milk.²
+The average concentration in the analysis was 9.47 nanograms of THC per milliliter of breast milk.2

 While these studies indicate that THC can make its way into breastmilk of nursing parents, we still lack answers to a few important questions:

-• How long do cannabinoids stay in breastmilk?
+• How long do cannabinoids stay in breast milk?

-• How does the presence of THC affect breastmilk or the nursing child?
+• How does the presence of THC affect breast milk or the nursing child?

+How Long Does THC Stay in Breastmilk?